GuilhermeBento/dotfiles/README.md

 ### Using Git and the sync script

 You can clone the repository wherever you want.
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+The sync script will pull in the latest version and copy the files to your home folder.

 ### Sensible macOS defaults